Cellist Rachel Scott adores non-traditional concert venues – and Kiama just so happens to boast one of her favourites.

 Instead, Scott said they attempted to “draw from such a variety of colours” and experiment.

-“We’re not just musicians, but we’re also painters,” she said of their performances.
+“We’re not just musicians, but we’re also painters,” she said.

 “We’re always thinking, ‘what sounds can we create here?
 Have we used these sounds before?’